6.24.6 Single-key input

 There are a number of keys that have ASCII values, and therefore are unlikely to be reported as special keys, but the combination of these keys with shift keys may be reported as a special key:

-Moreover, there the following key codes for keys and other events:
+Moreover, there are the following key codes for keys and other events:

-A key code that may be generated when the user changes the window size.
+This key code may be generated when the user changes the window size; if you have cached the value returned by form, this indicates that you should update your cache.

 Note that, even if a Forth system has ekey>fkey and the key identifier words, the keys are not necessarily available or it may not necessarily be able to report all the keys and all the possible combinations with shift masks.
 Therefore, write your programs in such a way that they are still useful even if the keys and key combinations cannot be pressed or are not recognized.